PaulFrankling/recip_me/README.md

 * The Sides image is by  Jason Goh from [Pixabay](https://pixabay.com/photos/water-spinach-kangkong-sambal-chilli-1628620/).
 * The Desserts image is by gefrorene_wand from [Pixabay](https://pixabay.com/photos/dessert-milk-product-delicious-1647468/).
 * The Smoothies image is by NielsBB from [Pixabay](https://pixabay.com/photos/fruit-dessert-food-drink-snack-3222313/).

+#### Acknowledgements

+* Many thanks to my Mentor; Gurjot Singh, who helped greatly.
+He offered lots of advice and potential ideas and solutions.
+* Many thanks to Code Institute tutor support for quick response and guidance in solving any issues.
+* Many thanks to the Slack community for helping me understand certain aspects of the project.